bbauska/W3Cx-3of5/README.md

 <h4>More about the &lt;header&gt; element</h4>

-<b>The \<header\> element is just a container.
-It is not taken into account for defining new sections of a document nor does it affect the hierarchy levels.</b>
+<h5>The &lt;header&gt; element is just a container.
+It is not taken into account for defining new sections of a document nor does it affect the hierarchy levels.</h5>

 You can use heading elements \<h1\>\...\<h6\> in a \<header\> but be careful if you use more than one, as the rules explained in the previous part of the course will apply and may generate implicit \"sections\" in the header.